wagtail/wagtail-vector-index/docs/vector-indexes.md

     embedding_fields = [EmbeddingField("title"), EmbeddingField("body")]
 ```

-You'll then be able to call the `vector_index` property on your model to get the generated `ModelVectorIndex`.
+You'll then be able to call the `vector_index` property on your model to get the generated `EmbeddableFieldsVectorIndex`.

 ```python
 index = MyPage.vector_index